2010 Badakhshan massacre: Glen D. Lapp

 Glen D. Lapp, aged 40 years, was a nurse and executive assistant from Lancaster, Pennsylvania, United States, and a part of Community Mennonite Church of Lancaster.
 Lapp was a medical volunteer with the IAM and its partner, the Mennonite Central Committee (MCC).
 He was serving as manager of IAM's provincial Ophthalmology program, and as an executive assistant for IAM in Afghanistan, and had been in Afghanistan for two years.
 Lapp was an alumnus of Eastern Mennonite and Johns Hopkins Universities, and had assisted the MCC in the weeks following Hurricanes Katrina and Rita, with regular prior nursing work Lancaster, Supai, Arizona, and New York City.

 Tom Little

 Tom Little, aged 61 years, was an optometrist from Delmar, New York, United States, and leader of the IAM team.
 Little had worked in Afghanistan for more than three decades, having arrived in the late 1970s; he had raised three daughters there, and spoke Dari fluently.
 Little was posthumously recognized as International Optometrist of the Year by the World Council of Optometry, and the 2010 Presidential Medal of Freedom.

 Dan Terry

 Dan Terry, aged 64 years, was from Wisconsin, United States, who served as liaison with local communities, aid organizations, and the government; he had performed relief work in Afghanistan since 1971, following in his father's footsteps who had worked for IAM as the executive director.
-He is survived by his wife, three daughters, their spouses and five grandchildren.
+He is survived by his wife, three daughters, their spouses and seven grandchildren.